jborjon/jborjon.github.io/portfolio/troubleshooting-how-to-debug-microservices-on-kubernetes.md

 ## Methods for Debugging Microservices with Kubernetes

-There are several methods to debug microservices using Kubernetes, but a great tool (and one recommended by [Kubernetes itself](https://kubernetes.io/docs/tasks/debug-application-cluster/local-debugging/){:target="_blank"} is Telepresence.
+There are several methods to debug microservices using Kubernetes, but a great tool (and one recommended by [Kubernetes itself](https://kubernetes.io/docs/tasks/debug-application-cluster/local-debugging/){:target="_blank" rel="noopener"} is Telepresence.

 Normally, you’d have to get a shell on a running container manually and run your tools inside that remote shell.
 But with Telepresence, you can debug services running on a remote cluster locally using your own setup.